Gartner® report: 9 Principles for Improving Cloud Resilience

 How mature is your IT disaster recovery process?

-Not all IT disaster recovery is equal.
-All organizations are at a stage in the maturity curve and the work of improving testing and recovery is never done as new threats emerge all the time.
-Read about the five stages of IT disaster recovery maturity to see where you fall and find out how you can improve.
+Not all IT disaster recovery (DR) is equal.
+All organizations are at different stages in the maturity curve and the work of improving recovery and testing is never done as new threats emerge all the time.

 Stage 1: Unstructured IT disaster recovery